Howard Wolowitz

-Howard Joel Wolowitz, M.Eng. is a fictional character on the CBS television series The Big Bang Theory, portrayed by actor Simon Helberg.
+Howard Joel Wolowitz, M.Eng. is a fictional character and one of the protagonists on the 2007–2019 CBS television series The Big Bang Theory created by Chuck Lorre and Bill Prady and portrayed by actor Simon Helberg.
 Among the four main male characters in the show, Howard is distinctive for being an engineer—rather than a physicist—and lacking a PhD.

-Howard is named after and based on a computer programmer known by the show's co-creator; Bill Prady.
+He is named after and based on a computer programmer known by the show's co-creator; Bill Prady.
 Howard is the only starring character who has been to the International Space Station.
-Along with Sheldon Cooper, Leonard Hofstadter, and Raj Koothrappali, Howard is one of the only characters to appear in every episode of The Big Bang Theory.
+Along with Sheldon Cooper, Leonard Hofstadter, and Raj Koothrappali, Howard is part of the central cast of the show.

-Before Howard, Helberg portrayed Seth Tobin in Joey, a similar character who was also a nerdy engineer.

 Biography

-Howard is an aerospace engineer at Caltech's Department of Applied Physics and an ex-astronaut for NASA who is often seen at the apartment of Leonard Hofstadter (Johnny Galecki) and Sheldon Cooper (Jim Parsons).
-He is best friends with Rajesh Koothrappali (Kunal Nayyar).
+In the universe of The Big Bang Theory, Howard is an aerospace engineer at Caltech's Department of Applied Physics and an ex-astronaut for NASA who, in the show, is often seen at the apartment of Leonard Hofstadter (Johnny Galecki) and Sheldon Cooper (Jim Parsons).
 He was born in 1981, as specified in the season one episode, "The Pancake Batter Anomaly" and is a native of Pasadena (although his mother has an East Coast accent).
 Howard received his degree in engineering from the Massachusetts Institute of Technology.

-Howard sports a bowl/mod haircut and tends to wear loud 1960s-era outfits, such as a V-neck T-shirt or flashy button-down shirt over a turtleneck or dickey which sport a variety of pins (which have been gradually phased out with the exception of a gray alien pin on the collar) with slim-fit pants and vintage Vans sneakers with a leather windbreaker.
-He is also fond of (and collects) decorator belt buckles, though he jokingly claims to own only one belt; his collection includes a NES controller, a silver Batman logo, a 45 RPM record insert, a Klingon communicator, and a buckle featuring the superhero the Flash.
-Although he is Jewish, he is secular and often rebels against the religion, even going so far as mocking Judaism.
-He is also a sign language interpreter.
+Howard is fond of (and collects) decorator belt buckles, though he jokingly claims to own only one belt; his collection includes a NES controller, a silver Batman logo, a 45 RPM record insert, a Klingon communicator, and a buckle featuring the superhero the Flash.
+He also typically wears a turtleneck or dickey with an Alienware lapel pin on the collar.

 Personality

-Like his friends, Howard is an avid fan of comic books and superheroes.
 He lived with his mother for several seasons before eventually moving in with his wife Bernadette Rostenkowski.
 Until he returned from space in season six, his personal transportation was a Vespa motor scooter, which he eventually traded for a Mini Countryman.